 The Kitchen and lounge area

 The kitchen and lounge area is mostly designed for spontaneous meetings.
 The custom made furniture are designed for more social functions.
 At the facade runs a long bench that shifts from being a sitting area to a workbench.
 At the lounge area is a library of design and illustrator books.
-The coffee bar has another Tove jansson drawing of a forest scaled up, digitalized and CNC milled into the pine wood furniture.
+The coffee bar has another Tove jansson drawing of a forest scaled up, digitalized and CNC milled into the pine wood wall.

 The conference room